Cooper4President/cmm/README.md

 **Vision Statement:**
 An enhanced, extensible, and enjoyable web chat experience.

+**Motivation:**
+To fulfill the requirements of the CSCI 3308 semester project, gain practical experience, and produce a fun and useful product.

 **Project Description:**
 chat-- is a feature-rich web chat service wherein users can both use and develop customized functions to enhance their chatting experience.
 Using